gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

  *  The parsing of the proposed SDFormat elements and the Moment of Inertia calculations for primitive geometries(Box, Cylinder, Sphere, Ellipsoid and Capsule) can be implemented as an integral part of `libsdformat`.
 This would help enable all simulators that rely on SDFormat to utilize this feature.

- * In case of 3D meshes being used as geometries, a modular architecture can be followed where the user can integrate a custom Moments of Inertia calculator.
+ * In case of 3D meshes being used as geometries, a modular callback-based architecture can be followed where the user can integrate a custom Moments of Inertia calculator.
 Though for a default implementation of MOI calculations of 3D meshes, a [Voxelization-based](#inertia-matrix-calculation-with-voxelization-for-3d-mesh) method is proposed.

  * For links where `<inertial>` tag is not set, the inertial calculations would be omitted if `<static>` is set to true.
 Currently a [default value](https://github.com/gazebosim/sdformat/blob/4530dba5e83b5ee7868156d3040e7554f93b19a6/src/Link.cc#L164) is set with \\(I\_{xx}=I\_{yy}=I\_{zz}=1\\) and \\(I\_{xy}=I\_{yz}=I\_{xz}=0\\).